Faculty & Staff

 Research and Teaching Interests

 I view social deviance (its definition, enactment, and punishment) as inextricably linked to broad social issues.
-Collectively, my research focuses on links between inequalities, social deviance, and social control.
-More specifically, I investigate patterns of substance use, homicide, and non-conventional family structures and interactions occurring within specialty courts, including drug courts, mental health courts, and family courts.
+Collectively, my research focuses on links between inequalities, harm, and social control.
+I investigate patterns of substance use, violence, and non-conventional family structures as well as interactions occurring within “specialty courts,” including drug courts, mental health courts, and family courts.
 As a teacher, I encourage student engagement in learning and promote critical thinking and writing.
 I organize my classes in a way that introduces students to historical and contemporary scholarship and emphasizes the value of sociological theory and research methods.

 Peer-Reviewed Publications by topic (*=graduate student coauthor)